dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

     }
     ```

-5. Render the `DynamsoftCameraView` component.
+### Rendering the DynamsoftCameraView UI

+Lastly, let's create the `DynamsoftCameraView` UI componment in the `render` function.

     ```js
     render() {